 Agricultural policy packages need to be both coherent and efficient to enable the sector to develop its full potential and achieve key public policy objectives.
 The sector is facing a number of challenges related to meeting future demands for food, fuel, fibre and eco-services in a more sustainable manner in the context of a changing climate.

-The latest Agricultural Policy Monitoring and Evaluation report shows that the 51 countries studied provided almost USD 620 billion (EUR 556 billion) annually to support their agricultural sectors during the 2015-17 period.
-Half of this is still provided via measures that strongly distort farm business decisions.
-What is more, these policies obstruct efforts to make agriculture more productive, sustainable and resilient.
-The same study found that almost 80% of the total annual government support to agriculture was provided directly to farmers, while only a small share (14%) went to general services like research and development or infrastructure, which are needed to equip the agricultural sector for future challenges.
+The latest Agricultural Policy Monitoring and Evaluation report shows that the 53 countries studied provided USD 528 billion (EUR 465 billion) annually to support their agricultural sectors during the 2016-18 period.
+70% of support is provided through policies that artificially maintain domestic farm prices above international levels.
+What is more, these policies obstruct efforts to make agriculture more productive, sustainable and resilient, and only a small share of less than 20% went to general services like research and development or infrastructure, which are needed to equip the agricultural sector for future challenges.

 Our research and analysis on this subject over past 30 years gives rise to the following key policy recommendations: